SanderJBouwman/shiniertreecheckbox/readme.md

 ____

 ## Features
-- Able to process large amounts of items in the treecheckbox > 50.000 items
+- Able to process large amounts of items in the ShinierTreeCheckbox > 50.000 items
 - Only renders the visible checkboxes using Lazy Loading
 - Fast searching
 - (customisable) Callback functions to Shiny